x157/x157.github.io/UE5/LyraStarterGame/ShooterMannequin.md

 - Play random death animation montage
 - Unregister from AI Sense
   - **Bug:** Only unregisters from `AISense_Sight`, should also unregister from `AISense_Hearing`
+    - Impact of this bug is zero if you destroy the pawn after it dies, as all senses are unregistered on destroy
 - Delay `0.1`-`0.6` seconds » Ragdoll » Death